 ✥ ✥ ✥

 We can think of the Vision as having two components.
-The first — which we just refer to just as the Vision — is a broad future direction, while the Product Vision breaks down that broad direction into more specific business components.
+The first—which we just refer to just as the Vision—is a broad future direction, while the Product Vision breaks down that broad direction into more specific business components.
 The Vision provides a flexible, explicit rallying point to guide the emergent group forward as a team.
 It supports systems-thinking understanding of how the envisioned product effort will benefit their own lives and those of their end users and of other stakeholders.
 One key aspect of the Vision pertains to the product itself.
 The Product Vision goes beyond being a vague motherhood statement and is quite concrete.
 The Product Vision lies at the intersection of the passion behind the idea, the demand for the idea, and the feasibility of building something great.
-Typically the Product Vision (, p.
+Typically, the Product Vision (, p.
 24) covers these considerations:

-The Product Owner owns the Vision, and sets out to realize it by creating a Product Organization as well as by defining a Value Stream.
+The Product Owner owns the Vision and sets out to realize it by creating a Product Organization as well as by defining a Value Stream.
 The Product Owner articulates a path toward the Vision as a Product Roadmap, and works with stakeholders to reduce it to a concrete, specific Product Backlog.
 Each of these helps clarify the Vision, in varying forms and degrees, to the Product Organization and particularly to the Scrum Teams.
 The Vision gives everyone a greater sense of direction and collective purpose (see Unity of Purpose).
 The Product Organization and the teams can in turn vet deliverables in terms of their support for the Vision.
 Teams can measure their progress against bringing this Vision to reality.

-Having an effective Vision can help set direction, help inspire and unify the Scrum Team, and can help shape the behavior of the team without constraining their creativity.
+Having an effective Vision can help set direction, help inspire and unify the Scrum Team, and help shape the behavior of the team without constraining its creativity.
 A great Vision is one that gets you out of bed in the morning and charges you up for the day.
 The Vision guides the creation and enactment of a Value Stream to realize the Vision and deliver a series of product increments to stakeholders.